kreigiron/cli-chess/README.md

 * Insert requested player names
 * Insert an initial command to play for each player
+ - Black player pieces are in uppercase
+ - White player pieces are in lowercase
 * enjoy

 ## Valid Commands